-Professional Liability Insurance (also knows as Errors & Omissions Coverage or Malpractice insurance for lawyers) covers a wide range of professionals who make their living from their unique professional expertise.
+Legal Liability Insurance, Professional Liability Insurance, Lawyers’ Malpractice Insurance, Errors & Omissions Insurance — all synonyms for the exact same kind of coverage.
+This type of insurance covers a wide range of professionals who make their living from their unique professional expertise.

 Who needs Professional Liability Insurance?

 Lawyers, Doctors, Accountants, Architects, Real Estate Brokers, Consultants, Engineers and IT Professionals are just a few of the many professions who, to be properly covered, should have Professional Liability Insurance.

 If you’re in one of those professions and/or your business relies on your professional expertise, you’re expected to have a certain level of training in your industry or field.
 Your services and/or advice must meet standards set by your state, industry, and/or written client contracts and agreements.

 Failure to meet these standards could result in a substantial financial loss for your client(s), resulting in a significant lawsuit.
 This is where Professional Liability Insurance comes into play, and why Paragon Underwriters is your go-to insurance company in Michigan no matter what industry you’re in.

 How does Professional Liability Insurance work?
 What does it cover?

 Professional Liability Insurance triggers in a few different situations:

 - You make a mistake that costs your client(s) money